-Here Are 8 Factors That Can Affect Your Homeowner Insurance Premium
+8 Factors That Can Affect The Cost of Your Home Insurance Premiums

 We all recognize the immense role that home insurance plays in protecting our homes and our belongings.
 Sometimes, though, you can’t help but wonder:

 “Why is my comprehensive home insurance premium so high?”

 “What’s driving premium rates up?”